Historic Site of Anti-Mongolian Struggle

-Overall, the design of the fortress is similar to others built during the Goryeo era, including Ganghwaseong and Yongjangseong, which were also built to repel Mongol invasion.
+Overall, the design of the fortress is similar to others built during the Goryeo era, including Ganghwasanseong Fortress and Yongjangseong Fortress, which were also built to repel Mongol invasion.
 Many artifacts found at the site are similar to those found on the mainland, and were likely brought to the island by Sambyeolcho forces.
 Some of the roof tiles found at the site reflect mainland designs, but are locally made, likely indicating that artisans came to the island with the Sambyeolcho.
 It is likely that roof tile techniques became more common in Jeju due to their use at Hangpaduri.

 The site came to national attention in the late 20th century, when South Korean President Park Chung Hee saw it as a potential symbol of patriotism.
 In 1976, the site was recognized as a historic site by Jeju provincial authorities, and restoration works occurred from 1977 to 1978 that saw some of the outer walls rebuilt and a monument installed.
 Some excavations took place in the 1990s, and in 1997 the site was designated as National Historic Site No. 396.
 Sporadic further research followed, and a dedicated research program began in 2010.
 Today, the site serves educational and recreational purposes, and is sometimes used to host cultural events.